pl80tech/CarND-LaneLines-P1/WriteUp.md

 ### Reflection

-### 1. Describe your pipeline.
+### 1. Describe your pipeline
 As part of the description, explain how you modified the draw_lines() function.

 #### 1.1 My pipeline consisted of following steps: